The-Blue-Scrubs/CHECK/README.md

 python download_data.py
 ```

 This script will read the file_manifest.txt, download each file from our Zenodo archive, and place it in the correct location within the project structure.
-The total download size is approximately 6 GB.
+The total download size is approximately 40 GB.

 Dataset DOI: 10.5281/zenodo.17048677

 Usage
 Once the data has been downloaded, you can run the analysis notebooks located in the /notebooks directory or execute the main scripts as described below.

-[Add your other usage instructions here]